The Bankrate promise

 What is an HOA?

-9 common HOA rules violations
+9 common HOA rules violations to avoid

 HOAs are responsible for the community’s curb appeal, so expect yours to have rules about overgrown lawns, weeds and unkempt exteriors.
-Be sure to check your bylaws about what types of trees, plants and shrubs are allowed to be planted.
+Be sure to check the bylaws about what types of trees, plants and shrubs are allowed to be planted.

 Homeowners in an HOA can get into trouble for throwing certain items, like boxes that haven’t been broken down or pieces of furniture, into community dumpsters.
 It might also be against the rules to put trash cans out too early or not bring them in by a certain time, since they can attract pests and detract from the community’s appearance.